2018 Amsterdam stabbing attack: Trial

 The public prosecutor demanded 25 years imprisonment for two attempted murders with terrorist intent.
 Describing the attacks as ‘shocking’, the public prosecutor said that the impact had been enormous.
 ‘The random choice of victims is especially frightening,’ he said.
 ‘He has not shown any remorse and would even appear to be a little proud of what he did.'
 'But I assure you', he continued, 'the Dutch government will never give in to terrorism.
 In this country, discussions are conducted with words, not with knives.’

 "The appeals court calls it a cowardly attack, it said in a statement, adding that "it is thanks to the very fast response of the police that there weren't more victims."

-The Amsterdam District Court found S. guilty of two attempted murders with terrorist intent and threatening three police officers, and sentenced him to 26 years and 8 months imprisonment.
+The Amsterdam District Court found Jawed Sultani guilty of two attempted murders with terrorist intent and threatening three police officers, and sentenced him to 26 years and eight months imprisonment.

 The court said he took a train from Germany to the Dutch capital to avenge what he perceived as insults to Islam and did not know his victims were Americans.

 The attacker is said to have only expressed remorse during his appeals case, but judges were unconvinced by his sincerity and "saw it as a way to reduce his sentence".

 The two American victims were able to follow the appeals hearing via a video link.

 The attacker was ordered to pay them a total of nearly €3 million euros in damages.